LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

    from enum import IntEnum

-   from gym.spaces import Discrete, MultiBinary import numpy as np
+   from gymnasium.spaces import Discrete, MultiBinary import numpy as np

    from abmarl.tools import Box